guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 ### Hardware Security Module (HSM)
 Cryptographic processor that is used for securing cryptographic keys and provisioning encryption, decryption, authentication and digital signing services.
 Used in PKI, database encryption, SSL/TLS for web servers.
 Can generate and protect keys.

+### HDD (Hard Drive)
+- HDD shredding - Mechanical device that physically destroys old HDDs so that the data they contain can't be recovered.
+- HDD formatting - wipes File Allocaiton Table (FAT), file data blocks are left intact on disk.

 ### Host Based Intrusion Detection/Protection System (HIDS/HIPS)
 - Provides IP addresses and ports of both sender & receiver and protocol.